Azure/azure-sdk-for-python/sdk/appconfiguration/azure-appconfiguration-provider/README.md

 print(alpha["enabled"])
 ```

-By default all feature flags with no label are loaded.
+By default all feature flags with no label are loaded when `feature_flags_enabled` is set to `True`. .
 If you want to load feature flags with a specific label you can use `SettingSelector` to filter the feature flags.

 ```python
 from azure.appconfiguration.provider import load, SettingSelector